IsraelSoftTech/elearn/api.doc.md

             }
         ```

-    course_content constains the ids of the content of the courses
+    course_content constains the ids of the content of the courses and it is optional too,

 ### Deleting a course